 If you’re thinking about taking up firefighting as a profession, then you’re probably wondering how long it will take for you to pick up your first paycheck as a professional firefighter.
 Well, the answer is “it depends” and there are some good reasons for that.

-I know this isn’t a very specific answer, but there are a lot of factors that will effect the time it takes for you to become a firefighter.
+I know this isn’t a very specific answer, but there are a lot of factors that will affect the time it takes for you to become a firefighter.
 Some people may take less time and for others, it could take much longer.
 Read more below to get a better understanding of the actual time you can expect it to take you.

 Table of Contents

-- Why Does it Vary So Much?
+- Timeline to Get Hired: Why Does it Vary So Much?